Vivek23170/HRAnalytics-FutureWorks/README.md

 ## Adding Dynamic Nature
 **Interactivity:** Incorporated slicers, filters, and other interactive elements that allow users to customize views according to their specific needs.
+## File Deliverables
+This document includes all Power Query M-code scripts used to clean and transform the original HR dataset.
+It outlines the steps applied to standardize fields, convert data types, and enhance the dataset for use in the Power BI dashboard.